robertpiosik/CodeWebChat/README.md

 **LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't _imagine_ how the correct output should look like before their context is filled with relevant files.

 To address this limitation, **Code Web Chat lets you guide the model with context**.
-By having it static, you automatically use [prompt caching](https://platform.openai.com/docs/guides/prompt-caching) for substantial 50-90% discount on input tokens.
+Files are intelligently sorted in a way prioritizing [prompt caching](https://platform.openai.com/docs/guides/prompt-caching) across tasks—put less strain on the planet and save up to 90% on input tokens.

 **Messages are simple**, constructed from selected files, chosen edit format, and prompt: